odoo/documentation/accounting/localizations/france/vat-anti-fraud.rst

 the inalterability of data.

-Odoo absolves itself of all and any responsibility in case of changes in the add-on’s functions caused by 3rd party applications not certified by Odoo.
+Odoo absolves itself of all and any responsibility in case of changes in the module’s functions caused by 3rd party applications not certified by Odoo.

 More Information